Innovation as Opportunity

 “Digitisation is incredibly important in the creation of a circular economy”, Alan informs us, “for example, by creating product passports that ensure that every link in the value chain receives the right information to, for example, dismantle a mattress or piece of furniture.
 There are companies that already have a long history in creating these product passports, because, at some point, they were legally forced to do so.
 These companies are sources of information and inspiration on the path of standardising these sustainable practices for our entire industry”.

 There’s an alternative to adopting a wait-and-see attitude and that’s innovation.
-Innovation can be the key element that makes sure that a product is sustainable and also has an added value.
+Innovation can be the key element that ensures that a product is sustainable and also has an added value.
 A value that makes the product desirable, not just because it’s sustainable, but precisely because of its specific added value (Klaas)

 “There’s an alternative to adopting a wait-and-see attitude and that’s innovation.
 Working with an innovative spirit to ensure that the circular component is adopted, but also creating products that, in our current market, can be successful.
 Not perpetuating the well-known story: circularity is more expensive and clients don’t want to pay the extra dollar”, Klaas says.